lfex/dockerfiles/README.md

   * [Native Docker](#native-docker)
   * [From Source](#from-source)

 ## About [&#x219F;](#table-of-contents)

 This repository provides a handful of LFE ``Dockerfile``s for various Linux distributions, thus allowing a developer instant access to an environment where they can run LFE or do LFE development.

+Each image comes with the following:
+ * Erlang and LFE
+ * The lutil, ltest, and lcfg LFE libraries
+ * rebar, rebar3, lfetool, relx, and kerl

 ## Distributions [&#x219F;](#table-of-contents)